imr-framework/mrf/README.md

 ## Demo
 To test the package, a demo script can be found at **mrf/demo_MRF.m**.
 This script generates a sequence, then read a sample data,       reconstruct the data.
 A dictionary is generated and dictionary matching is performed.
 Then ROI analysis is done to provide T1 and T2 values for each spheres.

+In addition to the overall demo script, each module can be tested by itself.
+The demo script can be located under each module, which will help verify the correctness of the module.

 ## Reference
 [1] Jiang Y, Ma D, Seiberlich N, Gulani V, Griswold M. MR fingerprinting using fast imaging with steady state precession (FISP) with spiral readout.
 Magn Reson Med.
 2015;74(6):spcone-spcone. doi:10.1002/mrm.26048